 So now you might wonder: “After going through all this trouble, is the game any good?”
 The answer to that question is hidden in the fact that this is a low budget title from Phoenix…

 These four games are the only standard Playstation 1 titles that were released in cardboard cases.

-“Tekken”, “Total NBA `97” and “Warhawk” were also released in normal jewel cases, but I have never seen “Mortal Kombat 3” in any other variant.
+“Tekken”, “Total NBA `97” and “Warhawk” were also released in normal jewel cases, while “Mortal Kombat 3” came in a normal music-CD case.

 “Total NBA `97” is a bit different from the others.
 It has blue as basic colour and a piece of basketball rubber glued to the front cover.

 None of these games are particularly rare or will cost you much money.